-- (1) Equivalent amount of the loans provision for debt instrument / Loans and credit facilities at stage one which does not exceed 1.25% from the total credit risk-weighted average of assets and contingent liabilities with credit Risk weights. - (2) Loans (subordinated deposits) within the prescribed percentage (50% of the first tranche after exclusions), the present value will be entered in full, provided that its consumption is taken into account at 20% of its value in each of the last five years for it. - (3) 45% from increase in fair value above the carrying amount of investments in subsidiaries and associates and 45% from special reserve.
+- 6) The balance of the required provisions against debt instruments / loans, credit facilities and incidental liabilities included in the stage one to the maximum of 1.25% risk weighted assets and contingent liabilities with credit Risk weights. - 7) Loans (subordinated deposits) within the prescribed percentage (50% of the first tranche after exclusions), the present value will be entered in full, provided that its consumption is taken into account at 20% of its value in each of the last five years for it.

+45% of the special reserve, 45% of the increase in the fair value over the book value of financial investments in subsidiary and associate companies.